Mike Kinsella Listens to Vampire Weekend: "Was this on 'The O.C.'?"

 Do you like all their records?

 I do!
 They’re a fun band.
-I think their debut is my favourite and their third, Modern Vampires of the City, is my second favourite.
+I think their debut is my favorite and their third, Modern Vampires of the City, is my second favorite.

 Interesting.
 What else should I know?